a-dog-and-a-lobster/dog-and-lobster-jekyll/docs/_posts/2024-12-17-Charlotte-Not-Her-Name.md

 Since you made it clear that you do not love me \
 I have to move on, though I know I cannot, because \
 Part of you will be on my mind until the end of time \
-That is just how they made me \
+That is just how They made me \
 Sad, sentimental, and a little clingy

 I want to change the way I love you \